Lowering Your Exterior House Painting Cost

 During the initial meeting, the estimate should be straightforward.
 Let the contractor know what your expectations and requirements are.
 Be completely clear about what your goals are and what you’re trying to achieve.

 Without stating specifics, let them know if you’re searching for the most cost-effective painting applications or quality above all.
 Offering this information will give contractors a chance to meet your goals.

 In turn, when comparing painting estimates, they will all offer the same services and be more competitive.
 It also gives the contractor an opportunity to set expectations on what can be offered/achieved and what cannot.

 Being completely transparent and clear will simply give the painter an opportunity to supply an estimate that better meets your needs.

-Secondly, avoid applying colors that are hard to cover such as red, yellows, electric blues and pastels.
+Secondly, avoid applying colors that are hard to cover such as reds, yellows, electric blues, and pastels.

 Commonly, choosing pre-existing colors will cut costs.
 Choosing the same color to paint the exterior of your home will ultimately reduce the overall amount of paint needed for the project.
 Choosing the same color will also require few coats of paint.

 2) Limiting Tasks

 When it comes to exterior painting your contractor has a lot to do.